Luis Mayme

-Luis Eduardo Mayme Quijandría (born 28 November 1980) is a Peruvian footballer who most recently played as a midfielder for Comerciantes Unidos.
+Luis Eduardo Mayme Quijandría (born 28 November 1980) is a Peruvian professional footballer who played as a midfielder.

-Club career
+Career

 Mayme played for José Gálvez FBC for the first time in 2005.
 He helped the Chimbote based club return to the top-flight by winning the 2005 Copa Perú division.
 The following season Mayme stayed with the newly promoted side and made more than 17 league appearances in the 2006 Torneo Descentralizado season.
 However, José Gálvez finished with the same points as Sport Boys and had to play in a Relegation Play-off, which his side lost 4–5 on penalties.